lightheaded/tom.readme/templates/performance-review.md

     - What is your learning strategy?
 Do you feel that you acquire enough new knowledge?
 Do you actively follow any information sources?
 Is that enough or do you feel you sometimes lack creative ideas and approaches to problems?
     - What has been biggest productivity booster for you during last period?
-    - What should you do to achieve same things with less time?
-    - What should your team lead do for our team to achieve same things with less time?
+    - What should your team lead do for our team to achieve same results with **less time**?
-    - What should you do to achieve same things with less time?
-    - What should your team lead do for our team to achieve greater results with same time?
+    - What should your team lead do for our team to achieve greater results with **same time**?
     - What is the new innovative thing you would like to bring into our team the next period?

 ## The present